 Another good calculator is the Solar Energy Industries Association (SEIA) Solar Estimate.
 It also generates estimates of system size plus the cost of the panels and system, reports available financial incentives, and includes an estimate of the time needed to pay back the purchase price.
 Note, however, that if you supply it with your contact info, SEIA will send it to member installers in the area.

 Think carefully about how long you plan to stay in your house.

-The big upfront cost of an average-size solar install eventually will be paid back by tax credits and incentives and lower electricity bills, but that time period is pretty long.
+The big upfront cost of an average-size solar install eventually will be paid back by tax credits and incentives and lower electricity bills, but that time period may be pretty long.
 And although solar panels often raise home values, the price you pay to buy and install a system is unlikely to increase the value of your home on a dollar-per-dollar basis.
 If you think you’ll move within the payback period, there’s a good chance that the sale price of your house will not be increased enough by the addition of a solar energy system to offset the cost of installing it.
 Some buyers may in fact consider the presence of solar panels a negative.